Dabrogost/Chroma-Ad-Blocker/README.md

 ---

-## Recommended Extensions
+## Recommended Companion Extension

-Chroma is not affiliated with the following extensions, but I use them daily in tandem with Chroma for the ultimate browsing experience:
+Chroma is designed to be used without another ad blocker enabled.
+Running multiple content blockers at the same time can cause overlapping rules, false positives, or broken pages.
+The only extension I recommend pairing directly with Chroma is:

 - **[SponsorBlock](https://chromewebstore.google.com/detail/sponsorblock-for-youtube-s/mnjggcdmjocbbbhaepdhchncahnbgone)** — Skip sponsor segments and other interruptions on YouTube.

+## Recommended Alternatives

+Chroma is a sideloaded, Chrome/Chromium-focused project.
+If you do not want to use Chroma, these are excellent alternatives:

+- **Chrome / Chromium:** [uBlock Origin Lite](https://chromewebstore.google.com/detail/ublock-origin-lite/ddkjiahejlhfcafbddmgiahcphecmpfh?hl=en) — Store-installed Manifest V3 content blocker for users who prefer the Chrome Web Store path.
+- **Firefox:** [uBlock Origin](https://addons.mozilla.org/firefox/addon/ublock-origin/) + [FoxyProxy](https://getfoxyproxy.org/) — Recommended for users who want full uBlock Origin support plus dedicated proxy management on Firefox.

 ---